zooniverse/serengeti-analysis-scripts/README.md

 Order to run the scripts:

+0. (optional) Run `python validate-classifications-by-date.py`.
+This has no prereqs, and just tries to find the last known date for which classifications exist.
+Outputs to screen.
 1. First run `python get-seasons.py`.
 This generates a mapping of which subject is in each season (`subject_season_map.p`).
 2. (optional) You can now run `python validate-subject-season-map.py` which will load the season map pickle file then summarise it.
 3. (optional) You can now run `python check-seasons-present-in-classifications.py`.
 This simply checks which seasons' images have got classifications present, and outputs the results to the screen.